 Take the money and run

 Not so fast.
-Tempting as it may be, cashing out your retirement plan is rarely a worthwhile strategy.
+Tempting as it may be, cashing out your employer's retirement savings plan is rarely a worthwhile strategy.
 First, you’ll owe income taxes on the money.
 If you’re in the 28% tax bracket, a $100,000 withdrawal dwindles to $72,000 after taxes.
 If you’re withdrawing it early (before age 59½) you’ll likely also owe a 10% penalty, trimming your total to just $62,000.
 On top of those losses, your tax-deferred savings no longer have the opportunity to grow.
 Not so smart after all.

 Know your options